-The Mediterranean Revival style was not limited to Florida, but finds The weather area in Kervia sign was not immed to honor, but miss examples accross the country, notably in California, Arizona and Texas.
+The Mediterranean Revival style was not limited to Florida, but finds examples across the country, notably in California, Arizona and Texas.
 Contemporary architectural historians have differed in their choice of names for this Florida phenomenon, but all agree that Florida's Mediterranean Revival demonstrates an eclecticism that capitalizes on a number of design traditions.

-In an article entitled "The New Mediterranean Architecture of Florida" by Malack Price, published in the June 1925 edition of House Beauful, the author describes the style that became the pre-eminent choice for buildings in Florida during the Land Boom of the 1920s.
-He begins by describing the Spanish-derivative forms in California, specifically refers to Mission Revival, and then continues to Arizona and Texas to describe Pueblo designs.
+In an article entitled "The New Mediterranean Architecture of Florida" by Matlack Price, published in the June 1925 edition of House Beaufilul, the author describes the style that became the pre-eminent choice for buildings in Florida during the Land Boom of the 1920s.
+He begins by describing the Spanish-derivative forms in California, specifically refers to Mission Revival, and then continues to Arizona and Texas to describe Durbh choireme.